Classics 250 and 250E: Private and Public Life and the Material Culture of Rome and the Cities of Vesuvius

 : One credit for CLAS 250; one-half credit for CLAS 250E Prerequisites

-: Latin 121 and 122 or a higher-level language course in Latin and CLAS 250 during spring semester directly preceding departure for Italy for CLAS 250E Application procedures
+: Latin 123, or 121 and 122 or a higher-level language course in Latin and CLAS 250 during spring semester directly preceding departure for Italy for CLAS 250E Application deadline

 Private and public life in the urban centers of Roman Italy forms the focus of this extended study.
 Through direct study of the material culture of Rome and the towns of Pompeii and Herculaneum, the course investigates what life was like for men, women, and children of every socioeconomic class.
 From the grandiose villas and urban palaces of the emperors to the modest quarters of slaves, students explore at firsthand the settings of the private lives of individuals.